Mandava-Kamal-09/Mandava-Kamal-09/README.md

 ##### 3. Creating a Prediction model using pytourch to build and train artificial neural network(ANN) with a dataset consisting of 2 million observations with 9 chemical factors (independent variables) affectiong the time it take for the fibrinolysis(dependent variable).
 (I was able to turn this into my academic project as well by applying the concepts I learnt from the course "Algorithms for machine learning" taught by Dr. Jicheng Fu)

-This is an NSF - Funded project and due to some constraints i cannot share the whole work in the github but i am happy to explain someone who is interested to know about my research work.
-You can contact me through my linkdin profile which you can find in my profile.
+This is an NSF - Funded project and due to some constraints i cannot share the whole work in the github but i am happy to explain someone who is interested to know about tools and techniques i implemented in my research work.
+You can contact me through my linkdin profile which you can find in my github profile or in the contact me section below.

-Contact me to know more about tools and techniques i implemented in my research work

 ## Research Publications and Presentations